mpomaran/arctic/README.md

 Software for low power IoT sensors (like Arduino) with SIM900 module support.
 It's fairly portable, but was tested on Arduino Uno only.

-The counterpart project - the server for M2M applications is coming, but not ready to be released yet.
+You can follow the server project here: https://github.com/mpomaran/cleric

 Features following:
  - multitasking capability on bare atmega328/P processor (arduino compatible)